 Water use fluctuates from year to year, most often due to variable weather.
-In 2021, the total reported water withdrawal from the Great Lakes-St. Lawrence River basin was 37.5 billion gallons per day or 141.8 billion liters per day, representing a 1% decrease from total 2020 withdrawals.
+In 2022, the total reported water withdrawal from the Great Lakes-St. Lawrence River basin was 40.8 billion gallons per day or 154.5 billion liters per day, representing a 3% decrease from total 2021 withdrawals.
 These numbers include groundwater and surface water withdrawals, but do not include in-stream hydroelectric power production.

-71% of water use was associated with generating electrical power - to generate steam or in cooling systems for thermoelectric power production and in off-stream hydroelectric power production.
+73% of water use was associated with generating electrical power - to generate steam or in cooling systems for thermoelectric power production and in off-stream hydroelectric power production.

-- Nearly 3% of water use was for other self supply, which includes withdrawals to maintain water levels for navigation, creation/enhancement of fish and wildlife habitat, and water quality purposes. - 14% of water use was for public water supply by cities and villages.
-In addition to residential water use, public water supply also includes commercial, institutional, and industrial users that are connected to a municipality's public system. - 10% of water use was for industrial facilities that have their own water supply system (water purchased from the public water system used for industrial purposes included under public water supply). - Under 2% of water use was for agriculture, including irrigation, livestock, and fish hatcheries.
+- by cities and villages.
+In addition to residential water use, public water supply also includes commercial, institutional, and industrial users that are connected to a municipality's public system. - 10% of water use was for industrial facilities that have their own water supply system (water purchased from the public water system used for industrial purposes included under public water supply).

+- Just over 2% of water use was for other self supply, which includes withdrawals to maintain water levels for navigation, creation/enhancement of fish and wildlife habitat, and water quality purposes. - Under 2% of water use was for agriculture, including irrigation, livestock, and fish hatcheries.
 While this is small overall, these withdrawals are often groundwater withdrawals and may have high consumptive use, which can be significant at a local watershed scale. - Less than 1% of water use was associated with dedicated systems at commercial and institutional facilities.

-The amount of water used in the Great Lakes-St. Lawrence River basin per day would fill 56,771 Olympic-sized swimming pools.
+The amount of water withdrawn from the Great Lakes-St. Lawrence River basin per day would fill 61,826 Olympic-sized swimming pools.
 Most of the water used is returned to the basin.

-Just over five percent of water withdrawn is lost through consumptive uses, which are not proportionate to water use by sector - evident when comparing the chart on the left to the chart above.
+Just under five percent of water withdrawn is lost through consumptive uses, which are not proportionate to water use by sector - evident when comparing the chart on the left to the chart above.